HedayatAbedijoo/backup-solution/README.md

-# A demo to use Holochain as a Social-Fabric backup plan with SSI product.
+## A demo to use Holochain as a Social-Fabric backup plan with SSI(self sovereign identity) product.